Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 * **Instance method** Operates on the  instance which owns it.
 * **Class  method** Does not work on individual  instances, only on the class itself.

-@subsubsection occt_fcug_1_2_3 Classes
+@subsubsection occt_fcug_2_a_3 Classes
 The fundamental software component in object-oriented software  development is the class.
 A class is the implementation of a **data type**.
 It defines its **behavior** (the services offered by its functions) and its **representation** (the data structure of the class – the fields, which store its data).

-#### Categories of Classes
 Classes fall into three categories:
 * Ordinary classes.
 * Deferred classes.
 A **deferred class** cannot be instantiated.
 The purpose  of having such classes is to have a given behavior shared by a hierarchy of  classes and dependent on the implementation of the descendants.
 This is a way  of guaranteeing a certain base of inherited behavior common to all the classes  based on a particular deferred class.
 The C++ equivalent of a deferred CDL  class is an abstract class.
 * Generic classes.
 A **generic class** offers a set of functional behaviors  to manipulate other data types.
 Instantiation of a generic class requires that  a data type is given for its argument(s).
 The generic classes in CDL perform  the same mission as template classes in C++.

-@subsubsection occt_fcug_1_2_4 Genericity
+@subsubsection occt_fcug_2_a_4 Generic Classes
 Generic classes are implemented in two steps.
 First you  declare the generic class to establish the model, then you instantiate this  class by giving information about the generic types.

 #### Declaring a Generic Class

 The generic classes in Open CASCADE Technology are similar  by their intent to C++ templates with explicit instantiation.
 A generic class is declared in CDL as operating on data  items of non-fixed types which are declared as arguments of the generic class.
 It is possible to put a restriction on these data types to be of subtype of  some definite class.
 Definition of the generic class does not create new class  type in C++ terms; it only defines a pattern for generation (instantiation) of  the real classes.